ase1541/RL_traiding/README.md

 # RL_traiding

-The very AIM of this project is to build a RL Agent able to find the optimal parameters for a trading strategy called Histogram Retracement.
+The very AIM of this project is to build a RL Agent able to do trading for one stock.
+The trading strategy implemented is not used for the RL agent.
-Therefore, the Agent will select the parameters more suitable to maximize sharp ratio of each transaction.
-There are several scripts in this project:

 1/ **main.py**: It is the general code where the general calls to the other scripts are done.
 Here we obtain the dataset for the stock that we want to study through the library invest.py.